jonnyrobots/roberts.work/_posts/projects/2019-01-11-innovating-data-management.md

 One of the hardest things to do in new product development is to forge something real (and valuable) from intuition.

-This project began with the hypothesis that a more compelling, and simpler experience could be acheived for data management within DevOps.
+This project began for my team with the hypothesis that a more compelling, and simpler experience could be acheived for data management within DevOps.

 This project culminated in the creation of [Spawn](https://spawn.cc), an innovative solution to the problem of data management in modern development environments.